rasachdev/data146/fixmidterm.md

 Based on that, I was able to get a mean R<sup>2</sup> value of the test folds of 0.60201, with the optimal value of alpha in that range.

 ## 20
-For this question, we looked a lasso regression using the same settings for K-fold validation as the previous two questions.
-I, once again, created objects to append my calculated mean values from my lasso training data and lasso testing data.
-I also created objects to append my calculated mean MSE values from my lasso training data and my lasso testing data.
+For this question, we looked a Lasso regression using the same settings for K-fold validation as the previous two questions.
+I, once again, created objects to append my calculated mean values from my Lasso training data and Lasso testing data.
+I also created objects to append my calculated mean MSE values from my Lasso training data and my Lasso testing data.
 I looked at 101 equally spaced values between 0.001 and 0.003 for alpha.
-Essentially, it was almost the same work as the ridge regression.
+Essentially, it was almost the same work as the Ridge regression.
 ```
 las_a_range = np.linspace(0.001, 0.003, 101)